Manafort Heads to Jail After Judge Faults Witness Tampering

 She denied his lawyers’ request to delay his detention while they appeal.

 Manafort is accused of failing to register in the U.S. as an agent of Ukraine, and of laundering millions of dollars.
 Prosecutors say he carried out a lobbying campaign to help pro-Russian President Viktor Yanukovych improve his image in the West.
-Prosecutors say Manafort paid 2 million euros to veteran European politicians, known as the Hapsburg Group, to lobby discreetly.
+Manafort paid 2 million euros to veteran European politicians, known as the Hapsburg Group, to lobby discreetly, according to the prosecutors.
 While Manafort claims they only worked in Europe, prosecutors say they also lobbied in the U.S. without registering -- a violation of federal law.

-At the hearing, prosecutor Greg Andres said that Manafort can’t be trusted to avoid contacting witnesses given that the indictment accuses him of lying to his lawyer and accountants, as well as the IRS and Justice Department.
+At the hearing, prosecutor Greg Andres said that Manafort can’t be trusted to avoid contacting witnesses given he’s already accused of lying to his lawyer and accountants, as well as the IRS and Justice Department.

 Andres revealed that one of the witnesses was driving with his wife in rural Italy when Manafort contacted him on Feb.
 24, the day after he was indicted on expanded charges in Washington.
 A lawyer for the witness told prosecutors that Manafort said, “This is Paul, Paul Manafort.
 I need to give you a heads up about Hapsburg.”
 Andres said the witness told Manafort that he couldn’t talk and hung up.